 This, then, is clearly not about helping Israelis or Palestinians to some day live in peace, or anything else related to justice, this is pure political maneuvering.
 Read the quotes from the bill’s sponsors, they all sound like finalists in a contest for who can construct the most pro-Israel sentence.
 A Democratic strategist told BuzzFeed it is meant to embarrass the Democrats who sponsor it.

-For years, those on the right have exposed public university professors expressing anti-American sentiment in class, such as Ward Churchill, and calling for them to be fired.
+For years, those on the right have exposed public university professors like Ward Churchill who express anti-American sentiment in class, calling for them to be fired.
 An unapologetic homophobe teaches physics at Washington University.
-Though Northwestern is a private university, it still receives federal funding, and there is a member of the Weathermen and a Holocaust denier teaching there, yet Illinois lawmakers apparently think going to an A.S.A. conference is worse.
+Though Northwestern is a private university, it still receives federal funding, and there is a member of the Weathermen and a Holocaust denier on their payroll, yet Illinois lawmakers apparently think going to an A.S.A. conference is worse.
 Since when does the First Amendment not extend to the right to criticize the Israeli government?

 Even normally right-leaning Jewish groups seem to understand this.
 The Anti-Defamation League and American Jewish Committee have both come out against it, and according to J.N.S., even AIPAC is indicating that it might come out against the bill.
 When a “pro-Israel” piece of legislation is so obviously against America’s best interests that even AIPAC won’t touch it, it becomes painfully clear just what kind of monster all the years of knee-jerk “Israel right or wrong” politics in this country has created.